About the conference

 The Digital Legacy Conference explores society’s changing attitudes and behaviours in relation to death, end of life, mourning and the internet.
 We do this by inviting professions to share relevant areas of expertise for review and discussion.

-Each year we work with a education partner partner provide the venue.
-These have included UCL Partners, St Jospeh’s Hospice, the Camden Collective and Siena College If you would like to discuss partnering with the Digital Legacy Conference in 2020 please do get in touch.
+Each year we work with a education different partner.
+These have included UCL Partners, St Jospeh’s Hospice, the Camden Collective, Siena College and the European Association of Palliative Care (EAPC).
+If you would like to discuss partnering with the Digital Legacy Conference in 2020 please do get in touch.

 About the organisers